 We added a scale aimed at measuring trait desires to diversify.
 We searched the literature for such a scale and were surprised we were not able to identify one.
 We therefore constructed our own exploratory scale (1 = Strongly disagree, 7 = Strongly agree); α = [Cronbach alpha here after data analysis]).
 We brained-stormed these with the Twitter community on https://twitter.com/giladfeldman/status/1487439022771572744?s=20&t=JRPKX-g2ROKTwK1TXxLUqQ and ended up with six items measuring different aspects of diversity preferences.
 We would appreciate any feedback on the scale.
 We do not mean this as a comprehensive validated scale, this goes beyond the scope of our investigation and our aims with the replication, and is simply meant as an initial measure to explore possibilities in using trait diversity preference as predictors of partition dependence.

+Attention checks

+Given feedback received in the peer-review process we added three items to the desire for choice diversity scale, randomized in order among the other items, which serve as attention checks (1 = Strongly disagree; 4 = Neutral; 7 = Strongly agree): “100 is larger than fifty.” (failure: <=4) , “One hundred is smaller than 50.” (failure: >=4), “Please select “Agree” (failure: != 6).
+Failing to answer two out of the three correctly will qualify for exclusion.

 Deviations

-We made slight adjustments to the replication of Study 2, in which we changed the Durham County funds to US funds with the aim to facilitate decisions of participants who come from different states, given our labor market online sample.
+We made slight adjustments to the replication of Study 1 and 2.
+Specifically, we changed Duke University to an unidentified university in Study 1, and Durham County funds to US funds in Study 2, with the aim to facilitate decisions of participants who come from different states, given our labor market online sample.

+Moreover, we made some changes to Study 5 with the aim of improving on the original’s methodology.
+For instance, we updated the wine years as a means to make the wine choices more relevant to participants.
+In addition, we modified and treated the measure of expertise as a continuous variable, as opposed to the original study where a dichotomous variable was used, for the purpose of enhancing the strategy as the distribution of wine expertise is likely to differ in the present online sample in comparison to the original participants of graduate students in 2005.

 Replication closeness evaluation

 We provided details on the classification of the replications using the criteria by LeBel et al., (2018) criteria in Table 9 below (see section “replication closeness evaluation” in the supplementary).
 We summarized the replication as a close replication.